Your Relational Needs Blueprint

 I first discovered the wonderful one-page Relationship Anarchy Smorgasbord in 2016 when I was dipping my toe into the world of non-monogamy.

-I read ‘The short instructional manifesto for relationship anarchy‘ by Andie Nordgren and followed a trail that changed my views on relating forever.
+I also read ‘The short instructional manifesto for relationship anarchy‘ by Andie Nordgren and followed a trail that changed my views on relating forever.

 If you have the time, I highly recommend you read it.
 It was an eye-opener for me then and remains a foundational reminder for me now.